zi-xiao-li/zi-xiao-li.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. applicant in atmospheric and climate sciences with research interests in **tropical intraseasonal variability**, **numerical modelling**, and **large-scale air–sea interaction**.
+I am a Ph.D. applicant in atmospheric and climate sciences with research interests in **tropical climate dynamics**, **numerical modelling**, and **extreme events**.
 My recent work focuses on understanding the multiscale dynamics of the Madden–Julian Oscillation (MJO) and convectively coupled equatorial waves, using both reanalysis diagnostics and idealized dynamical frameworks.

 I received my M.S. degree in Meteorology from the Institute of Atmospheric Physics, Chinese Academy of Sciences, where I investigated the upscale impacts of convectively coupled Kelvin waves on MJO propagation.
 Prior to that, I completed my B.S. in Atmospheric Sciences at Lanzhou University.
-Most recently, I worked as a Research Assistant at the College of Ocean and Earth Sciences, Xiamen University, studying ocean warming and climate variability.
+Most recently, I worked as a Research Assistant at the College of Ocean and Earth Sciences, Xiamen University, where I analyzed equatorial wave characteristics and contributed to the writing of a textbook chapter.

 Methodologically, my work combines **atmospheric dynamics**, **spectral and numerical methods**, **large-scale diagnostics**, and **idealized modelling**.
-I have experience with MATLAB, Python, NCL, and high-performance computing environments.
+I have experience with MATLAB, Python, NCL, and high-performance computing environments such as Linux-based clusters.

-I am currently preparing applications for Fall 2026 Ph.D. programs in North America and am broadly interested in topics related to tropical dynamics, general circulation, and climate variability.
-I hope to contribute to a better theoretical understanding of multiscale processes that shape variability in the tropics and their impacts on the global climate system.